42Angouleme/dioxus-tw-components/README.md

 ## Docsite

-Dioxus Tailwind Components offers a [docsite](https://42angouleme.github.io/dioxus-tw-components-docsite) to showcase the components and experiment with them.
+Dioxus Tailwind Components offers a docsite to showcase the components and experiment with them.
+Here is the [docsite (live)](https://42angouleme.github.io/dioxus-tw-components-docsite) showcase _a la Storybook_, which also comes with a live theme customizer and exporter.
+While most of the time the showcase will be your first choice, you might want to manipulate the docsite source code, which you'll find [here](https://42angouleme.github.io/dioxus-tw-components-docsite).
 Additionally, you can use it to export custom themes to embed in your own projects.

 ## Disclaimer